nipy/nipy/doc/glossary.rst

       electrophysiological data.
 EEGlab_ is written in :term:`matlab` and uses a :term:`GPL` license.

+   FMRI
+      Functional magnetic resonance imaging!
+It refers to MRI image acquisitions and analysis designed to look at brain function rather than structure.
+Most people use FMRI to refer to :term:`BOLD` imaging in particular.
+See the `wikipedia FMRI`_ article for more detail.

    FSL
       FSL_ is the FMRIB_ software library, written by the FMRIB_ analysis group, and directed by Steve Smith.
 Like :term:`AFNI`,